crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-azure/signup-azure.rst

 .. image:: ../../_assets/img/portal-offer.png

-Simply select your preferred plan and confirm by clicking *Create*.
-Note that you can still review the plans and pricing again at this stage before creating one.
+Simply select your preferred plan and confirm by clicking *Set up + Subscribe*.
+Note that you can still review the plans and pricing again at this stage before creating a subscription.

 The next page allows you to configure the subscription you have just chosen.
 First, name your subscription.
 Then choose a subscription type that should be